Request Community Support

 - More than one request per organization per year; however, a request can include multiple events or programs.

-- Anything that violates the Washington State Constitutional prohibition of gifting public funds
+- Requests that TPU determines violate the Washington State Constitutional prohibition of gifting public funds, or are inconsistent with other legal requirements applicable to TPU.

 - How to Request Funding